juancruza46/Memory-Card-Game-GothamCityEdition/README.md

 # concentration-project

-Title : Concentration Memorry Game
+Title : Concentration Memory Game
 About : Concentration is a memory game, in which a player has cards faced down in front of them, and have to flip over two at a time in search of a match.
 (Can be rounc bases if other players are active) The game is over, when all cards have been matched or the player has run out of turns.

 // --------------------------------